 Courses at the 700 level are offered in eight week terms and are completed online.
+Students attend two weekend residency experiences during their program, including the residency at which they present their project or thesis.
 Students submit weekly written reflections and discussions on assigned readings.
 Students complete work at any time or location.
 Students need to be self-directed and take initiative to ask questions and collaborate with others.
 Students who do not have basic keyboarding skills or ability to access the Internet, will need to plan additional time to acquire these skills.
 All didactic courses at the 500 and 600 levels must be successfully completed prior to beginning 700 level courses.